SOURP MAGAR MONASTERY RENOVATION PROJECT

 Monastery Location and Political Background

-All of the island of Cyprus entered the European Union in May 2004, but according to Protocol 10 of Act of Accession, it was acknowledged that 'de facto' the island is divided into two areas: one area under the effective control of the government of the Republic of Cyprus and another area not under the effective control of the government of the Republic of Cyprus.
-Sourp Magar monastery is located in the latter area which is not under the control of the Government and is under the control of a Turkish Cypriot 'administration' which is not recognised internationally.
+All of the island of Cyprus entered the European Union in May 2004, but according to Protocol 10 of Act of Accession, it was acknowledged that since August 1974, the island is 'de facto' divided into two areas: one area under the effective control of the government of the Republic of Cyprus and another area not under the effective control of the government of the Republic of Cyprus.
+Sourp Magar monastery is in the latter area which is under the control of a Turkish Cypriot 'administration' which is not recognised internationally.
+There are checkpoints for crossing between the two areas, with the first opening in April 2003, so there is access to the monastery for visitors and pilgrims.

 Previous Renovation Project